Universal finite-size scaling in high-dimensional critical phenomena: Further applications of the plateau theorem

 \textbf{Percolation} ($\dc=6$).
 Percolation is a probabilistic model in which each bond $b$ is \emph{occupied} with probability $1-e^{-\beta J_b}$ and vacant with probability $e^{-\beta J_b}$.
 Bond occupations are independent.
 A configuration of occupied bonds forms a subgraph of the complete graph on $\mathbb Z^d$ (or $\T_R^d$), and we say $0 \leftrightarrow x$ if $0$ and $x$ are in the same connected component of this subgraph.
 The two-point functions $G_\beta(x), G_{R,\beta}(x)$ are defined by $\mathrm{Prob}_\beta(0 \leftrightarrow x)$ on $\mathbb Z^d$ or on the torus, respectively. \begin{itemize} \item Theorem~\ref{thm:main} has been proved for SR percolation for $d\ge 11$, and for spread-out SR percolation for $d > 6$.
 Moreover, both asymptotic relations in \eqref{eq:PBC} have been proved throughout the entire critical window $\abs t \lesssim V^{-1/3}$, including the critical point and the supercritical regime \cite{HMS23}.
 The verification of Hypothesis~\ref{ass:Gbar} is achieved via an exploration process which couples percolation on $\mathbb Z^d$ and the torus \cite{HHI07}. \item For spread-out LR percolation, the near-critical upper bound \eqref{eq:Gdecay} is proved in \cite{Liu25} for $\alpha \in (0,2)$.
 It is also proved in \cite{Hutc25} for $\alpha \in (0,1)$ for LR percolation without requiring spread-out.
 To extend this to prove Theorem~\ref{thm:main} for LR percolation would require an adaptation of the above-mentioned coupling to the LR setting. \end{itemize}

 \textbf{Spin systems} ($\dc=4$).
 The Ising model has spins $\varphi_x=\pm 1$ with the Hamiltonian $H= - \sum_{x \sim y}J_{x,y}\varphi_x \varphi_y$ for $\mathbb Z^d$, and with instead $\bar J_R$ for the torus.
 We also consider the $|\varphi|^4$ model with $n$-component continuous spins $\varphi_x \in \R^n$; its Hamiltonian is discussed in Appendix~\ref{app:RG}.
 The two-point functions $G_\beta(x), G_{R,\beta}(x)$ are defined by the expectation $\frac 1n \langle\varphi_0\cdot \varphi_x\rangle_\beta$.
 For the Ising model, $\beta$ is the inverse temperature.
 For the $|\varphi|^4$ model, the role of $\beta$ is played by $-\nu$ where $\nu$ is the quadratic coupling constant (see Appendix~\ref{app:RG}). \begin{itemize} \item Theorem~\ref{thm:main} has been proved for the SR Ising model for $d >4$ \cite{LPS25-Ising}.
 The proof relies on the fact that \eqref{eq:Gdecay}--\eqref{eq:Glb} are proved in \cite{DP25-Ising}.
 The verification of Hypothesis~\ref{ass:Gbar} uses a coupled exploration process and the random current representation of the Ising model \cite{Aize82}. \item For the spread-out LR Ising model, the upper bound \eqref{eq:Gdecay} is proved in \cite{Liu25}.
-To extend this to prove Theorem~\ref{thm:main} would require adaptation of the above-mentioned coupled exploration process to the LR setting. \item For the SR $1$-component $\varphi^4$ model, \eqref{eq:Gdecay}--\eqref{eq:Glb} are proved in \cite{DP25-Ising}.
-For the torus, although Theorem~\ref{thm:main} has not yet been proved, much stronger results have been proved on the hierarchical lattice for $d\ge4$ \cite{MPS23,PS25}, as discussed in more detail in Section~\ref{sec:profile}. \end{itemize}
+To extend this to prove Theorem~\ref{thm:main} would require adaptation of the above-mentioned coupled exploration process to the LR setting. \item For the SR $1$-component $\varphi^4$ model, \eqref{eq:Gdecay}--\eqref{eq:Glb} are proved in \cite{DP25-Ising} for $d>4$.
+For the torus, a rigorous renormalisation group method has recently been used to prove that for $d >4$ the bounds of Theorem~\ref{thm:main} hold exactly at the infinite-volume critical point for both $\chi_R (\beta_c)$ and $G_{R,\beta_c}$ \cite{Park25b}, and with logarithmic corrections for $d=4$.
+Stronger results have been proved on the hierarchical lattice for $d\ge4$ \cite{MPS23,PS25}.
+We discuss this in more detail in Section~\ref{sec:profile}. \end{itemize}

 Some ideas behind the proofs of the lower bound of \eqref{eq:GGbar} for BP, percolation, and the Ising model are sketched in Appendix~\ref{app:LB}.